FrancisCrickInstitute/CALM/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

-# How to install Cellpose on OnDemand and run it from FIJI
+# How to install Cellpose on OnDemand

 [Cellpose](https://github.com/MouseLand/cellpose) is a general model for cell and nuclear segmentation.
-Essentially a Python package, it is possible to run it from within FIJI by following these instructions.
-It is assumed that you have already set up FIJI to run on OnDemand - if not, see [here](https://github.com/FrancisCrickInstitute/CALM/blob/master/Fiji/readme.md).
+The following is a simple, step-by-step guide to installing Cellpose on [OnDemand](https://openondemand.org/).

+> More detailed information on installing Cellpose can be found [here](https://github.com/MouseLand/cellpose?tab=readme-ov-file#installation) if needed.

 ## Step 1: Set up Cellpose